 Each year ImpactKC reviews grant applications from nonprofit organizations and hosts meetings dedicated to expanding the membership's community knowledge and access to volunteer opportunities.

 Setting aggressive annual goals to raise a significant amount of money for charitable causes enables ImpactKC to leverage the strength and power of a team, well beyond the sum of its individual parts, through fundraising, education and volunteering.

-Common New Year’s resolutions often involve dieting, spending more time with friends and family and making better financial decisions.
-Ultimately, most of us will likely give up on our goa...
+Common New Year’s resolutions often involve getting in shape, spending more time with friends and family and making better financial decisions.
+Ultimately, most of us will likely give up o...

 With the changing political landscape in Washington, D.C., many are expecting our current tax laws to change.
 While we cannot predict the outcome of the potential tax reform, we belie...